 There are a lot of common problems when it comes to parking lot lights.
 Parking lot lights are outdoor lights mounted on poles to light parking lots for cars and pedestrians.
-This kind of light fixture has been used for decades, all over the country, in parking lots for malls, shopping centers, office complex, schools, and warehouses.
+This kind of light fixture has been used for decades, all over the country, in parking lots for malls, shopping centers, office complexes, schools, and warehouses.
 There are different kinds of lamps used for these kinds of lights.

-The three oldest and most common lamps are (1) High Intensity Discharge, or HID lamps, (2) High Pressure Sodium Lamps, and (3) Mercury Vapor Lamps.
+The three oldest and most common lamps are (1) High-Intensity Discharge, or HID lamps, (2) High-Pressure Sodium Lamps, and (3) Mercury Vapor Lamps.
 Only recently have LED parking lot lights been used.
 Despite being used for several years, there are actually very common problems with this kind of lighting.
 Let us take a look at the three most common issues.

 Energy costs can be substantial for certain kinds of light fixtures.
-Most parking lot areas use high intensity light wattage.
+Most parking lot areas use high-intensity light wattage.
 These open space light fixtures can range anywhere from 100 Watts to 1000 Watts.
 When it comes to lighting, the higher the wattage, the more light these lamps produce.
 But that could drive up the costs.

 There are a lot of factors that determine the wattage of these ids of lights.
-Things like the size of the area that needs to be illuminated and the height of each of the pole on the parking lots.
+Things like the size of the area that needs to be illuminated and the height of each of the poles on the parking lots.
 Just one 1000-watt light fixture could cost more than $500 in electricity costs per year.
 So an entire parking lot of high wattage lights can add up to an enormous cost.

 Another major cost driver for parking lot lights is maintenance costs.
 In one year, there could be several light fixture problems that need to be addressed.
 There are several lamps mounted on poles that are at least 15 feet above the pavement.
 When the light fixtures need to be mixed or maintained, a service operator would need a bucket truck to check for the lamp or its ballasts.